joaomarcus75/TheRescue/README.md

 # TheRescue
-The Rescue is a third-person game made in Unity
+The Rescue is a Top-Down game made in Unity